greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-s3-protocol.html.md

 There can be at most one `proxy` parameter in the configuration file.
 The URL specified by the parameter is the proxy for all supported protocols.

 `server_side_encryption`
 :   The S3 server-side encryption method that has been configured for the bucket.
 Greenplum Database supports only server-side encryption with Amazon S3-managed keys, identified by the configuration parameter value `sse-s3`.
-Server-side encryption is disabled \(`none`\) by default.
+Server-side encryption is deactivated \(`none`\) by default.

 `threadnum`
 :   The maximum number of concurrent threads a segment can create when uploading data to or downloading data from the S3 bucket.
 The default is 4.
 The minimum is 1 and the maximum is 8.